 Herne Swamp is located in the upper Merri Creek catchment which drains an area of 396 square kilometres southwards through Melbourne's northern suburbs to the Yarra River.
 The Merri Creek catchment is predominantly rural, changing along the course of the creek from pastoral to industrial and then urban to residential.
-The rural reaches have retained some natural stream form and feature despite a history of land clearing and agricultural development.
+The rural reaches have retained some natural stream form and feature despite a history of land clearing and agricultural development (Aurecon, 2025).

 The Herne Swamp drainage regime has been impacted by the presence of agricultural drains however some localised depressions and isolated drainage lines remain.
-The current extent of Herne Swamp has an irregular shape with two connected main sections which are located against the railway tracks on the western boundary of the Study Area and a larger section towards the northwest bounded by Merri Creek.
+The current extent of Herne Swamp mapped within the study area has an irregular shape with two connected main sections which are located against the railway tracks on the western boundary of the Study Area and a larger section towards the north-east bounded by Merri Creek.